GOP Congressman Announces That He Won't Take The COVID Vaccine Because He's An American

-Category: World Politics Hits: 10See, this is what happens when you put irresponsible people in positions of responsibility.
+Category: World Politics Hits: 11See, this is what happens when you put irresponsible people in positions of responsibility.
 They endanger other people with their willful ignorance and inevitably this leads to more people behaving in similar, destructive fashion.
 Source: The Independent A Republican congressman from Colorado announced he would not be taking the coronavirus vaccine because he’s “an American”, a statement that’s sparked controversy among officials.
 Representative Ken Buck was asked on Friday about when he would receive the coronavirus vaccine given other members of Congress, such as Senate Leader Mitch McConnell and House Speaker Nancy Pelosi, got the jab.
 “I will not be taking the vaccine,” he told Fox News host Neil Caputo.
 “I’m an American.
 I have the freedom to decide if I’m going to take a vaccine or not and in this case I am not going to take the vaccine.
 I’m more concerned about the safety of the vaccine than I am the side effects of the disease.”
 Dr Jonathan Reiner on CNN was not impressed, nor was Rep. Eric Swalwell.

 Read more https://crooksandliars.com/2020/12/gop-congressman-announces-he-wont-take